dangeloandrea14/dangeloandrea14.github.io/_pages/about.md

 I’m a **Ph.D.
 Candidate** at  [University of L’Aquila](https://www.univaq.it/en/) 🇮🇹

-My research has appeared in venues like IJCAI, CIKM, and JSS, and I’ve been lucky to organize workshops, teach, and collaborate with amazing researchers during a **Visiting Ph.D.
-Researcher** stay at [Aarhus University](https://international.au.dk/) 🇩🇰
+My research has appeared in venues like IJCAI, CIKM, and JSS, and I’ve been lucky to organize workshops, teach, and collaborate with amazing researchers during my Ph.D.

+I was also a **Visiting Ph.D.
+Researcher** at [Aarhus University](https://international.au.dk/) 🇩🇰

 You can find all the info on this website (: